surajmandal99/weather_app/README.md

-# Awesome  weather app made with flutter and the  data is fetched from the api server and represented in the UI (❁´◡`❁).
+# Awesome  weather app made with flutter and the weather data is fetched from the api server and it is represented in the UI (❁´◡`❁).

 #  link for the api:
           👇